2019 Goals – HAPPY NEW YEAR!

 A little note about playing outside – it is possible, if the following are available:

-• Shelter from the sun/rain – lots of venues have parasols that can be put up – trees aren’t enough I’m afraid
+• Shelter from the sun/rain – lots of venues have parasols for situations like this – trees aren’t enough I’m afraid

 • Somewhere nearby to put covers and my trolley just in case the weather changes and I need to make a dash for it